underscoreio/essential-slick/src/pages/0-preface.md

 * experience with relational databases
   (familiarity with concepts such as rows, columns, joins, indexes, SQL); and

-* an installed JDK 8 or better, along with a programmer's text editor or IDE.
+* an installed JDK 8 or later, along with a programmer's text editor or IDE.

 The material presented focuses on Slick version 3.1.
 Examples use [H2][link-h2-home] as the relational database.